zachary8138/Security-Scripts/README.md

 Permission Issues: Ensure you have the necessary permissions to execute nmap and access network interfaces.

-Install python-nmap: If the script reports missing python-nmap, you can install it via pip:
+Install python-nmap: If the script reports missing python-nmap, you can install it via pip: ```pip install python-nmap```